To survive winter, birds need more than luckโthey need food, shelter, and safety. Your garden can provide these essentials year-round.

 - Provide trees and shrubs for natural shelter.
 Make sure birdhouses are safe.

-The best shelter is, of course, trees and shrubs, where the birds can rest and stay away from frigid weather conditions.
+The best shelter is, of course, an assortment of trees and shrubs, where the birds can rest and stay away from frigid weather conditions.

 Early nesters or small birds seeking warmth may also use birdhouses in the winter.
 If you keep birdhouses outside year-round, Cornell Lab of Ornithology has very good information on the best choices for housing specific types of birds.